Rennatts/freelancer-directory/README.md

 ## HOW TO RUN
-#Features
+##Features
--Browse and search freelancers by service type and location.
+- Browse and search freelancers by service type and location.
--View freelancer profiles with their bio, portfolio, ratings, and reviews.
+- View freelancer profiles with their bio, portfolio, ratings, and reviews.
--Register and login as a freelancer or a client.
+- Register and login as a freelancer or a client.
--Edit your profile and manage your services.
+- Edit your profile and manage your services.

-#Technologies
+##Technologies
 Backend
 NestJS
 MongoDB